shu251/tagseq-qiime2-snakemake/README.md

 Download tag-sequencing data from SRA

 First search for sequences by BioProject.
 Example screenshot of how to download the ```SraRunInfo.csv``` table.
+Click _RunInfo_ from the **Send to:** drop down menu (highlight in blue below).
 This table is also included in this repo as an example.
 Use the R script to generate a bash script to download all the sequences.
 ![BioprojResults-SRA](images/sra.png)

 ```
 cd tagseq-qiime2-snakemake/raw_data/
-Rscript extra-sra.R
+Rscript extract-sra.R
+# R code will generate 2 bash scripts to download from SRA

 # Download forward and reverse reads:
 bash download_read1.sh